nikolayg/nikgrozev-website/_posts/blog/2015-07-01-reshaping-in-pandas-pivot-pivot-table-stack-and-unstack-explained-with-pictures.md

 In such a table, it is not easy to see how the USD price varies over different customer types.
 We may like to reshape/pivot the table so that all USD prices for an item are on the row to compare more easily.
-With Pandas we can do so with a single line:
+With Pandas, we can do so with a single line:

 ```python
 p = d.pivot(index='Item', columns='CType', values='USD')